brian6484/CSKnowledge/Operating System/Linux/Memory/Why use Virtual Memory over Physical memory.md

 Each process gets its own complete virtual address space (0x00000000 to 0xFFFFFFFF on 32-bit systems).
 Process A's virtual address 0x1000 is completely separate from Process B's virtual address 0x1000.
 The hardware enforces this separation.

 [Simplified Programming Model]
-Every program can be compiled assuming it starts at address 0x00000000, with a predictable layout: code at the bottom, data above that, heap growing up, stack growing down from the top.
+Every program can be compiled assuming it starts at address 0x00000000 (Memory address zero - the very first byte in the address space), with a predictable layout: code at the bottom, data above that, heap growing up, stack growing down from the top.
 Programs don't need to know where they actually reside in physical memory.

 [Efficient Memory Use]
 Multiple processes can share the same physical pages for read-only code and data.
 When you run 10 copies of a text editor, they all share the same physical pages for the executable code.